- I might be the happiest person alive

 In addition to all that, I have an abundance of batteries, memory cards, more batteries and more memory cards. =)

 How many weddings do you photograph each year?
 My first two years in business taught me a lot.
 One major thing I learned was about how many weddings are ideal for me to take on.
 Both of those years I took on 35+ weddings, and I was exhausted by the end of it!
-Since then I’ve decided to accept around 10 weddings per year and 10 elopement ceremonies.
+Since then I’ve decided photograph less than 10 weddings per year.
+I currently photograph anywhere from 10-20 elopement ceremonies each year as well.
 This has given me a lot of breathing room and has allowed me to focus more on my client’s happiness, my marriage, my family, traveling my own happiness and my obsession with camping in the mountains.

 What is your philosophy about wedding photography?
 How do you approach a wedding?
 Simplicity is key for me!
 I learned from the very beginning that weddings can be very complicated things; full of emotions, family, craziness, laughter, good friends and a whole lotta love.
 My goal is to help document the day in a simple, unobtrusive way.
 I am an observer all day- looking for moments, emotions, laughter & lovely details.
 My eye is drawn towards happiness in any form!